Colonial Frontier Massacre Groups

 1884: Anna's Reservoir, NT

 In August 1884, Anmatjere warriors attacked and wounded stockmen Figgs and Coombes, at Anna’s Reservoir, followed by the spearing of cattle by another group of Aboriginal warriors.
 Three reprisal massacres were carried out by NT police.
-According Kimber (1990, p 15): "When one considers all of the official reports, independent accounts and strongly circumstantial evidence of punitive expeditions which occurred in 1884-1885 in Anmatjera territory, the early Aboriginal success in their attack on Anna's Reservoir was certainly but a Pyrrhic victory.
+According to Kimber (1990, p 15): "When one considers all of the official reports, independent accounts and strongly circumstantial evidence of punitive expeditions which occurred in 1884-1885 in Anmatjera territory, the early Aboriginal success in their attack on Anna's Reservoir was certainly but a Pyrrhic victory.
 I find no reason to disbelieve Spencer and Gillen's observation that as a result of this initially successful attack the Anmatjera were 'nearly wiped out'."

 Estimated total killed: 325